nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   Use case ends.

 - 3a.
-The requested patient's NRIC is invalid.
+The requested patient's index number is invalid.

   - 3a1.
 MedInfo shows an error message.

     Use case resumes at step 2.

 - 3b.
-The requested patient's NRIC does not exist in the system.
+The prefixes entered are invalid.

     - 3b1.
 MedInfo shows an error message.

       Use case resumes at step 2.

+- 3b.
+The Status entered is invalid.

+    - 3b1.
+MedInfo shows an error message.

+      Use case resumes at step 2.

+- 3b.
+The Ward entered is invalid.

+    - 3b1.
+MedInfo shows an error message.

+      Use case resumes at step 2.

+- 3b.
+The Discharge Date entered is invalid.

+    - 3b1.
+MedInfo shows an error message.

+      Use case resumes at step 2.

-- 3c.
+- 3d.
 User tries to edit a non-editable field (Name/NRIC).

-  - 3c1.
+  - 3d1.
 MedInfo shows an error message.

     Use case resumes at step 2.